allenai/mslr-shared-task/README.md

 Paper submissions can be long papers (8 pages of content), or short papers (4 pages of content) plus unlimited references.
 Final versions of accepted papers will be allowed 1 additional page of content so that reviewer comments can be taken into account.

-More details about submissions will be made available on our workshop [website](http://www.sdproc.org/).
+Submission instructions are available on the SDP workshop [website](http://www.sdproc.org/).
+In SoftConf, when starting a new submission, select "Click HERE to make a new MSLR22: Multi-Document Summarization for Literature Reviews" and follow instructions.

 ## Contact Us